Skip to Main Content

 Essentially, a patent = protection.

-Within the United States, Patents were authorized by the Constitution of the United States - Article 1, Section 8, Clause 8: "The Congress shall have power......To promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries."
+Within the United States, patents were authorized by the Constitution of the United States - Article 1, Section 8, Clause 8: "The Congress shall have power... to promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries".

 Patent Searching Tips

-A slightly odd thing when it comes to searching patents is that you should not search the databases to the right using keywords that describe how the invention will be used.
-Rather, you need to use keywords that describe how the invention will work.
-This is a slight tweak to most people's way of thinking, and sometimes can be a struggle.
-Try using the tips below to help you out:
+An odd thing patent searching is that you should not use keywords that describe how the invention will be used.
+Rather, you need to use keywords that describe how the invention will work

 • What does this invention do that is so unique?